-Installing your projector on the ceiling must be done by a qualidisplacing to place your NEC dealer for more information. on not attempt to install the projector yourself.

-To avoid premature lamp failure, do not tilt the front of the projector up or down by more than 15° from level.

-- Only use your projector on a solid, level surface.
+- Installing your projector on the ceiling must be done by a qualified technician.
+Contact your NEC dealer for more information. - Do not attempt to install the projector yourself. - avoid oremature lamp failure, do not tilt the front of the projector or down by more than 75° from level.
+Tilting the front of the projector up or down from 15° to 75° might reduce lamp life by up to 25%. - Only use your projector on a solid, level surface.
 If the projector falls to the ground, you can be injured and the projector severely damaged. - Do not use the projector where temperatures vary greatly.
 The projector must be used at temperatures between 32°F (0°C) and 95°F (35°C). - Do not expose the projector to moisture, dust, or smoke.
 This will harm the screen image. - Ensure that you have adequate ventilation around your projector so heat can dissipate.
 Do not cover the vents on the side or the front of the projector.